auth0/docs/articles/extensions/authorization-extension/v1/index.md

 # Auth0 Authorization Extension v1

-::: note
+::: version-warning
-This document covers an outdated version of the Authorization Extension, version 1.
-We recommend using the latest version, version 2.
-The documentation for version 2 can be found via the dropdown above.
+This document covers an outdated version.
+We recommend you to [upgrade to v2](/extensions/authorization-extension/v2).
 :::

 The Auth0 Authorization Extension provides user authorization support in Auth0.
 Version 1 of the extension supports authorizations using Groups.
 Upgrade to [version 2](/extensions/authorization-extension) to support authorizations with Roles and Permissions.